-The representative of the academic department should present the evidence, and the student (or his or her representative) will have the right to question the department's representative about the alleged plagiarism.
+The representative of the academic department should present the evidence, and the student (or their representative) will have the right to question the department's representative about the alleged plagiarism.
 In addition, the Tribunal members will have the right to ask questions of the departmental representative.

-The student (or his or her representative) will have the opportunity to make a statement or to present any evidence in support of his or her case.
-The Tribunal members will have the right to ask questions of the student or his or her representative.
+The student (or their representative) will have the opportunity to make a statement or to present any evidence in support of their case.
+The Tribunal members will have the right to ask questions of the student or their representative.

 The Tribunal should then consider its decision.
 The standard of proof is on a balance of probabilities.
-If the Tribunal finds the student not to have committed plagiarism of any kind, the matter should be referred to the Head of Department to make arrangements for the re-assessment of the assignment.
-If the Tribunal finds that the student has committed plagiarism, the student should be re-called, this fact should be communicated to the student, and the student (or his or her representative) should be given an opportunity to make a statement in mitigation of penalty.
-If necessary, the Tribunal may ask questions of the student or his or her representative at this stage.
+If the Tribunal finds the student not to have committed plagiarism of any kind, the matter should be referred to the Head of Department to make arrangements for the reassessment of the assignment.
+If the Tribunal finds that the student has committed plagiarism, the student should be re-called, this fact should be communicated to the student, and the student (or their representative) should be given an opportunity to make a statement in mitigation of penalty.
+If necessary, the Tribunal may ask questions of the student or their representative at this stage.
 The Tribunal should then adjourn to consider the penalty to be imposed.
 Similar factors to those described above in category B hearings may be instructive.